+Both are "service-based architectures"

-- All microservice architectures are also service-oriented architectures. - Microservices introduce additional constraints to SOA: - All services must be deployable independent from one another. - Size and domain of a microservice are limited (no limitations in SOA). - Every service runs in its own process and contains its own storage. - No need for an ESB, services handle communication individually. - A SOA can be comprised of or integrate with multiple microservices.
+- Microservices introduce additional constraints to SOA: - All services must be deployable independent from one another. - Size and domain of a microservice are limited (no limitations in SOA - SOA services are usually relatively coarse-grained). - Every service runs in its own process and contains its own storage. - No need for an ESB, services handle communication individually. - A SOA can be comprised of or integrate with multiple microservices.